lowndesc/industryx/README.md

 #### Adding EventHubs ####
 Azure EventHub is a service for ingesting streams of data from various sources including IoT telemetry.
 This data can be used by various consumers for further processing and analysis.
 In our case, we will be using EventHub to:

-1. Send telemetry data to ADT to update twins.
+1. Send telemetry data to ADT to update twins (DeviceTelemetryToTwinFunc).
 This is somewhat similar to TwinSync, except now, telemetry data is coming from EventHub instead of EventGrid.
-2. Delete a device's twin in ADT whenever the device is deleted in IoTHub.
+2. Delete a device's twin in ADT whenever the device is deleted in IoTHub (DeleteDeviceInTwinFunc).

+In the following steps, we'll be showing how to setup an event hub for use case 1, i.e., for the DeviceTelemetryToTwinFunc function.
+You can use the same steps for setting up use case 2 (DeleteDeviceInTwinFunc).

-*** Creating an EventHub *** <br>
+*** Creating an EventHub Namespace *** <br>

 1. In order to create an event hub, we first need an event hubs namespace.
 Create a resource named 'Event Hubs' and fill in the appropriate Subscription, Resource Group, Location, and Pricing Tier.
 Also provide a namespace name. <br>
 ![image](https://user-images.githubusercontent.com/12861152/131370727-b00c43b5-b895-485b-b726-8ba690207a35.png) <br>